laurentpayot/minidenticons/README.md

 <img src="img/alienHead66.svg" alt="alienHead66 identicon" width="150" height="150">
 </td></tr></table>

 - Note that the picture above is resized.
-[By default identicons will take all the space available.](https://raw.githubusercontent.com/laurentpayot/minidenticons/main/img/alienHead66.svg)
+By default custom elements identicons will take [all the space available.](https://raw.githubusercontent.com/laurentpayot/minidenticons/main/img/alienHead66.svg)

 - The white space around the colored squares is here to allow uncropped circle avatars like the ones you can see in [the demo](https://laurentpayot.github.io/minidenticons/).

-#### Color Customization
+- Custom element identicons are [memoized](https://en.wikipedia.org/wiki/Memoization) (stored in memory so that it does not need to be recalculated).

 By default the color saturation and lightness are set to 50%.
 But you can change these values with the `saturation` and/or `lightness` attributes, for instance: